 Chobe Game Lodge: Indulge yourself at this 5 stay luxury lodge set on the banks of the Chobe River inside the Chobe National Park.
 This lodge was the all time favourite of Elizabeth Taylor and Richard Burton when on safari in Botswana.

 Other accommodation: Chobe National Park is very popular and especially during peak season most accommodations will be booked out.
 So it is advised to make a reservation beforehand to avoid having to run around to find availability, even for camping.
 If sleeping in Chobe National Park is not an option, the best place to stay is in Kasane.

-Disclosure: Some of the above links are affiliate links.We are also a participant of Amazon affiliate programme.
-As an Amazon Associate we earn from qualifying purchases.
-Read more here
+Disclosure: Some of the above links are affiliate links as we are participants in the Amazon affiliate programme.
+As an Amazon Associate we earn from qualifying purchases at no extra cost to you.
+Read more here.

 Inspired?
 Pin these to your pinterest boards: